Hedge fund Laxey urges dividend hike at Alliance Trust

 Many investment trusts trade at such a discount, but few as wide as Alliance.

-But the hedge fund continues to criticize its buyback policy as ineffective.
+But the hedge fund continues to criticise its buyback policy as ineffective.

 Oriel analysts said in a note that playing about with dividend payouts was only “smoke and mirrors.”